 "Allowing riders to take a free trip is important," TransOptions President John F. Ciaffone said in a news release.
 "Some people, such as new college students and staff, may be hesitant to pay for a service they are not familiar with.
 This fare-free period allows those individuals to try it out.
 I think they will be happy to find that the MAD Shuttle is a convenient and enjoyable way to navigate the Borough of Madison."

-In July, Drew University was awarded a platinum rating for its "green" commuting options and counted the shuttle as one of the options available to the campus community.
+In July, Drew University and counted the shuttle as one of the options available to the campus community.

 For more information visit MadAveDirect.com.